Most Influential Asians and Pacific Islanders in Computer Science

 Integrity Network members typically work full time in their industry profession and review content for ComputerScience.org as a side project.
 All Integrity Network members are paid members of the Red Ventures Education Integrity Network.

 Are you ready to discover your college program?

-Yet, Asian and Pacific Islander computer scientists, especially women, can still feel like outsiders and experience discrimination.
-Highlighting famous Asian computer scientists draws attention to their importance in the field and can raise awareness about the need to improve diversity, equity, and inclusion efforts to welcome people from all backgrounds.
+Yet, Asian American and Pacific Islander computer scientists, especially women, can still feel like outsiders and experience discrimination.
+Highlighting famous AAPI computer scientists draws attention to their importance in the field and can raise awareness about the need to improve diversity, equity, and inclusion efforts to welcome people from all backgrounds.

-This page includes a list of some of the most influential Asian and Pacific Islander computer science professionals, along with their most significant contributions to the field.
+This page includes a list of some of the most influential Asian American and Pacific Islander computer science professionals, along with their most significant contributions to the field.

 Acknowledging diversity in computer science can make the field more welcoming to all people, including underrepresented groups.
 The Asian and Pacific Islander professionals highlighted below made important contributions to the computer science field.

-Recognizing influential Asian and Pacific Islander computer science professionals can inspire students from these backgrounds to pursue computer science majors and careers in STEM.
-It can also raise awareness about the barriers Asian and Pacific Islander computer scientists must overcome even when they make up a large percentage of the workforce.
+Recognizing influential Asian American and Pacific Islander computer science professionals can inspire students from these backgrounds to pursue computer science majors and careers in STEM.
+It can also raise awareness about the barriers Asian American and Pacific Islander computer scientists must overcome even when they make up a large percentage of the workforce.

 Most Influential Women in Computer Science

 2021 Guide to Diversity and Inclusion in STEM

 Influential Pacific Islander and Asian American Professionals in Computer Science